Maria Costello

 Maria Costello MBE (born 9 June 1973, Northampton, England) from Spratton in Northamptonshire, is a British motorcycle racer who held the Guinness World Record for being the fastest woman to lap the Isle of Man TT course at an average speed of 114.73 mph until Jenny Tinmouth took the record at the 2009 TT.

+Costello suffered life-changing injuries in a May 2026 crash when her sidecar outfit hit a hare at Brandish Corner during race practice on the Isle of Man's Snaefell Mountain Course.